-The resulting 2.5 megaton explosion created a crater one mile in diameter and 600 feet deep, with a rim over 150 feet high.
+The resulting 2.5 megaton explosion created a crater one mile in diameter and 600 feet deep with a rim over 150 feet high.
 The event excavated 175 million metric tons of rock (Kring, 2006) from 40 m deep in the case of melt material, and up to 100 m deep in the case of non-melt material (Artemieva and Pierazzo, 2011).
-This created an organized inverted strata with Coconino Sandstone overlying Toroweap Limestone, overlying Kaibab Limestone, overlying units of the Moenkopi Formation (Hagerty et al., 2010).
-The total energy released by the entire meteorite during its descent from ~9 miles altitude to the surface was calculated to have been as high as 6.5 MT (equivalent to 6.5 million metric tons of TNT; 1 MT = 4.184 × 1015 J), including an intense airblast near the ground.
-As a result the initial projectile was ejected and dispersed by the plume in the form of solids (2630%), melt (4550%), and vapor (2029%) (Artmieva and Pierazzo, 2011).
+This created an organized inverted stratum with Coconino Sandstone overlying Toroweap Limestone, overlying Kaibab Limestone, overlying units of the Moenkopi Formation (Hagerty et al., 2010).
+The total energy released by the entire meteorite during its descent from ~9 miles altitude to the surface was calculated to have been as high as 6.5 MT (equivalent to 6.5 million metric tons of TNT; 1 MT = 4.184 × 1015 J) including an intense airblast near the ground.
+As a result, the initial projectile was ejected and dispersed by the plume in the form of solids (2630%), melt (4550%), and vapor (2029%) (Artmieva and Pierazzo, 2011).

 By relating known relationships among noble gas isotope ratios, the cosmic ray exposure age can be ascertained for the Canyon Diablo object.
 The oldest isochron provides evidence for a collision in space 540 m.y. ago, while a secondary isochron of 170 m.y. is suggestive of a more recent collision.
 One fragment shows evidence of a third collision 15 m.y. ago.
 More than half of all iron meteorites found on Earth have exposure ages of between 500 and 600 m.y.
 Most H chondrites, representing the largest group of stony meteorites found on Earth, suffered intense shock and reheating about 520 m.y. ago.
 These events might represent the breakup of one or more sizable asteroids with diameters of at least 80 km and masses of 1015 tons.
-The asteroids today can be associated with others into about 30 families having similar orbits.
+The asteroids can be associated with others and grouped into about 30 families having similar orbits.
 Each family could represent the debris from the breakup of individual asteroids.
-Four families that are in Mars-crossing orbits are prime candidates for supplying the Earth with those meteorites in the 500600 m.y. cosmic ray age group.
+Four asteroid families that are in Mars-crossing orbits are prime candidates for supplying the Earth with the meteorites in the 500600 m.y. cosmic ray age group.

-The cosmic ray exposure ages of the Canyon Diablo fragments can be correlated with the 3He and 59Ni isotope abundances in the fragments to determine the depth at which individual fragments were residing in the main body before Earth impact.
+The cosmic ray exposure ages of the Canyon Diablo fragments can be correlated with the 3He and 59Ni isotope abundances in the fragments to determine the depth at which individual fragments resided in the main body before Earth impact.
 This depth was correlated with the location at which each specimen had been collected, either on the rim or on the surrounding plains.
-The rim specimens had originally resided at a depth of ~36 feet (<3 m) within the projectiles rear surface area, while about half of the plains specimens had been closer to the surface of the projectile.
+The rim specimens originally resided at a depth of ~36 feet (<3 m) within the projectiles rear surface area, while about half of the plains specimens had been closer to the surface of the projectile.
 The conclusion can be made that the more deeply buried fragments experienced greater shock, the shock produced diamonds from existing graphite, and these heavily shocked fragments (shrapnel) were ejected with low velocity to land on or near the rim.
 The mm-sized molten metallic spherules have a low content of the cosmogenic nuclide 59Ni, which is consistent with this melt material originating from the inner portion of the projectile.

 Some studies have calculated that all of the surviving material was likely derived from the rearmost 6 feet of the trailing hemisphere of the impactor, all of which constitute only about 15% of the original mass; these fragments were located in areas such as corners, humps, edges, or projections where cancellation between primary and reflected shock waves occurred.
 Using these parameters, of the more than 300,000 tons comprising the main mass, about 30,00045,000 tons escaped melting/vaporization.
 More recent hydrocode modeling by Artemieva and Pierazzo (2007) indicates that over 50% of the impactor remained solid.
 Only about 2,000 tons can be accounted for today in meteorite fragments, shale balls, metallic spherules, and other oxidation products.
 Isolated meteorite fragments account for only 30 tons of this material, much of it likely being transported from the site in ancient times, although fragments have only been described dating from ~1860.

-The early history of the Canyon Diablo asteroid can also be described.
-Based on W- and Sm-isotopic data obtained by Schulza et al. (2012), accretion of the IAB parent body occurred ~2 m.y. after solar system formation.
+The early history of the Canyon Diablo asteroid has also be described.
+Based on W- and Sm-isotopic data obtained by Schulza et al. (2012), accretion of the IAB parent body occurred ~2 m.y. after Solar System formation.
 Silicate melting and metal segregation to form a core occurred ~3 m.y. later.
 During the next 0.51.5 b.y. the iron cooled through the temperature range of 700400°C at a rate of about 1°C per m.y., creating the Thomson (Widmanstätten) structure of crystal formation.
 This cooling rate would be consistent with the asteroidal body being between 250 and 500 km in diameter, which is between one-third and two-thirds the size of the largest known asteroid, Ceres.